 In the argument between Mark Zuckerberg and Elon Musk, it’s hard to decide which side to join.
 Both of them are right.
 Or, if you like, both of them are wrong.

 The machines aren’t about to take over the world anytime soon.
 Those working in the field would appreciate how much of a challenge remains to achieve true intelligence.
-Although the machines of today are working in the best of our interests, it doesn’t mean that we can simply put our feet up and wait for a bright future.
+Although the machines of today are working to the best of our interests, it doesn’t mean that we can simply put our feet up and wait for a bright future.
 There are tons of provisos that come with the adoption of artificial intelligence.

 Am I changing my stance here?
 A little towards neutrality, as I would now allude to evidence that suggests why the threats of AI might actually be real.
 First, AI revolution is causing us to give responsibility to algorithms that are not very intelligent or are rather biased.
 Joshua Brown discovered this in an unfortunate accident when he was driving down the highway in autopilot mode and hit a truck turning across the road.
-Moreover, AI’s impact is also serious on content distribution and social media.
+Moreover, AI’s impact is also severe on content distribution and social media.
 The most active handles are often bots; the tailored news feeds are decided by algorithms even so the biases in information dispensation are often ignored.

 Another area of discussion is the impact that AI will have on workforce.
 The Industrial Revolution offers a good historical precedent for understanding and dealing with a change like this.
 Before the Industrial Revolution, the largest sector of employment in Great Britain was agriculture, where a family would live on a farmland (which would mostly be inherited through generations).
-Often, if there was a failing crop in a season, the family would be forced to move on to sustain their life.
+Often, if there were failing crop in a season, the family would be forced to move on to sustain their life.
 It was not until the Industrial Revolution, where thousands of families migrated into the cities to work in jobs that were created in factories and offices.
-This shift in jobs was accompanied with the introduction of universal education, labor laws and unions to educate people for these new jobs, and at the same time, prevent over-exploitation of workers.
-There were deep structural changes to the society so everyone could share the benefits of increasing productivity.
+This shift in jobs was accompanied by the introduction of universal education, labor laws and unions to educate people for these new jobs, and at the same time, prevent over-exploitation of workers.
+There were profound structural changes to the society so everyone could share the benefits of increasing productivity.

 These changes didn’t happen overnight.
 Indeed, there were years of agony before the humankind saw their quality of life transcend with the revolution.
-Many skilled laborers during the time lost their jobs with the advent of steam powered machines.
+Many skilled laborers during the time lost their jobs with the advent of steam-powered machines.
 There were also groups that opposed the Industrial Revolution.

-There’s no fundamental law of economics that requires new technologies to create more jobs than they destroy, which for some co-incidence has been the case so far.
+No fundamental law of economics requires new technologies to create more jobs than they destroy, which for some co-incidence has been the case so far.
 But this time, it could be different.
 During the Industrial Revolution, machines took over most manual labor but left us with many cognitive tasks.
 Many of these tasks might be taken over by the machines of AI revolution.
 What would be left for us?

 Don’t be this guy.

 Intelligence Explosion is a theoretical concept related to the possible outcome of humanity building Artificial General Intelligence (AGI).
 AGI is expected to be capable of recursive self-improvement which can lead to the creation of Artificial Superintelligence, the limits of which are unknown.
-Although a purely theoretical concept (there are arguments why it should exist but there are no confirmations yet), it gives the picture of how AI could change from a safe technology to a volatile technology that is difficult to take control of.
+Although a purely theoretical concept (there are arguments why it should exist, but there are no confirmations yet), it gives the picture of how AI could change from a safe technology to a volatile technology that is difficult to take control of.
 The basic idea can be understood from the following TED Talk.

 I am not surprised that almost everyone who works in AI has refuted Elon Musk’s proposition that government needs to begin regulating AI.
 While most researchers understand current AI capabilities better than anyone else at present, Elon Musk is on a different page talking about the philosophical side of artificial intelligence.
-Based on accomplishments alone, I’d give the benefit of doubt to him on this one.
+Based on accomplishments alone, I’d give the benefit of the doubt to him on this one.

 As absurd as colonization of Mars once sounded, it is vision of greats like Elon Musk that have thought beyond the thresholds of current technologies to aid research for projects that’d help superpower the human race.
 We might be far from AGI at present, and might not even reach there by the time this planet has an entirely different set of human beings, but the foundation to curb the sci-fi possibilities of AI must be laid today.

 The previous American administration had published a report on AI last year.
 However, the anti-science leanings of the current administration may hinder future government subsidized studies on the effects of AI in the society.
-US Treasury Secretary Steven Mnuchin evenly opined that the threat of job loss due to AI is “not even on our radar screen”, only to walk back his statements a few months later.
+US Treasury Secretary Steven Mnuchin evenly opined that the threat of job loss due to AI is “not even on our radar screen,” only to walk back his statements a few months later.
 Musk raising the alarm will likely sound the US administration.
 This is where I feel, Mark Zuckerberg’s and many other researchers’ objections might give the freedom of ignorance for AI regulation.

 As I switch the topic towards evil-AI, a nice transition could be this video of Barack Obama’s views on the future of AI.